ProjectPersephone/WebL0/README.md

 When she made her way back home, she informed everyone: it could be better outside.
 Let's try.
 They moved up and out.
 In the outside world, other people took them for zombies at first, but then took pity on them, and finally admired them: they were so cooperative!
 And, when their grip-language was decoded: So honest!

-What those people didn't know, however, is that the new arrivals carried these disabling zoonotic viruses.
-Not long after, almost all of humanity, except the original clan and a few adopted members, died of starvation in a kind of zoonotic-virus Zombie Apocalypse, because the pandemic spread outran any understanding of how to cope: most people were unable to adapt to all of the disabilities at once.
+What the outside-world people didn't know, however, is that the new arrivals carried these disabling zoonotic viruses.
+Not long after, almost all of humanity, except the original clan and a few adopted members, died of starvation in a kind of zoonotic-virus Zombie Apocalypse, because the pandemic outran understanding of how to cope: most people couldn't adapt to all of the disabilities at once.
 Over many generations, however, people who remained evolved resistance to the diseases, until the  viruses were little more than harmless passenger viruses.
-Language revived in whistle form and sign language form, and finally humanity regained the use of its vocal cords and full manual dexterity.
+Hearing came back first, and language revived in whistle form and sign language form, and finally humanity regained the use of its vocal cords and full manual dexterity.

 Language variation appeared quickly, and pretty soon everyone was speaking dialects of L0, some of them even mutually unintelligible, and all of them somewhat more flowery.
-L0 regained a spoken variety soonest, and it was at least very useful in translating and teaching the burgeoning languages with their ever-increasing variety.
+L0 regained a spoken variety soonest, and it was at least very useful in learning, translating, and teaching the burgeoning languages with their ever-increasing variety.

 Unfortunately, people also started lying again.
 But you can't have everything.